When Someone You Love Has an Eating Disorder

 RELAPSE PREVENTION

-Family Week at The Meadows Ranch
+Family Work at The Meadows Ranch

-During Family Week at The Meadows Ranch, loved ones receive extensive education on communication, eating disorders, and relationships.
+During family work at The Meadows Ranch, loved ones receive extensive education on communication, eating disorders, and relationships.
 They also have the opportunity to do an experiential learning session with The Meadows Equine Therapy team, and experience a full-day intensive “truth and love” session, where they and their loved one in recovery can share thoughts and feelings in a way they may not have been able to before.

 Hope and Healing

-The Meadows Ranch offers an intensive, experiential-based 45-day treatment program for women and girls who are struggling with anorexia, bulimia, binge eating disorder, have a dual diagnosis, or who have failed past treatments.
+The Meadows Ranch offers an intensive, experiential-based treatment program for women and girls who are struggling with anorexia, bulimia, binge eating disorder, have a dual diagnosis, or who have failed past treatments.
 In a safe and nurturing community composed of their peers, our patients are guided on a journey of recovery by examining the underlying causes of their eating disorders and any co-occurring issues.
 The goal is for them to gain the courage to face difficult issues, including grief and loss, heal from emotional trauma, and become accountable for their own feelings, behaviors, and recovery.
 Call us today to find out more.

-Call 866-390-5100
+Call 866-332-5209